Deploy Self-Hosted

 # Stop and remove containers (data is preserved in volumes)

-To update to a new version, modify the VS_VERSION
+To update to a new version, pull the latest image:

 # Update to latest version